syjul/ece1724-final-project/README.md

 to set up the default user.
 The default user has the username "administrator" and password "administrator".
 Once the user is created, log in as the user and change the password through the manage users interface.

 ### Cloud storage configuration
+The cloud storage provider used is Amazon's AWS S3 service.
+In order to configure this, you will need an AWS service account.

 The .env file will also need the following properties:

 - AWS_BUCKET_NAME - Name of S3 bucket